 Darren Baker, Dusty's son, plucked by Nats on draft's Day 3

-The son of Washington manager Dusty Baker was drafted by the Nationals in the 27th round of the Major League Baseball draft Wednesday - 15 years after he first made headlines on the baseball diamond.
-The younger Baker, now an 18-year-old shortstop at Jesuit High School in California, was just 3 when he was a bat boy for the San Francisco Giants, managed by his father, in the 2002 World Series.
+Darren Baker got scooped up by Dad's team again.
+The son of Washington manager Dusty Baker was drafted by the Nationals in the 27th round of the Major League Baseball draft Darren Baker, Dusty's son, plucked by Nats on draft's Day 3 Darren Baker got scooped up by Dad's team again.

 Add your comments below